e22m4u/js-trie-router/README.md

 ### Sending response

-Return values of the route handler will be sent as described below.
+Return values of a route handler will be sent as described below.

 | value     | content-type             |
 |-----------|--------------------------|